micropython/micropython-esp32/esp32/bluetooth_docs.md

 `char.Descr(uuid, value = None, perm = bluetooth.PERM_READ | bluetooth.PERM_WRITE)` Create a new descriptor for a characteristic.

+`char.descrs` Get the descriptors associated with the characteristic

 ### GATTSDescr objects

 `descr.uuid` Get the descriptor UUID.